nz-social-wellbeing-agency/covid19_vaccination_uptake_modelling/README.md

 3)  Updating the ‘measures’ file’s table references

     The Data Assembly Tool is used to merge together the bulk of the data used to create the collaboration file.
-It must be re-run following the updating of the population and CIR data and its relevant files can be found in: https://github.com/nz-social-wellbeing-agency/dataset_assembly_tool
+It must be re-run following the updating of the population and CIR data and its relevant files can be found on [GitHub](https://github.com/nz-social-wellbeing-agency/dataset_assembly_tool).

     The **‘measures.xlsx’** file contains a list of indicators.
 The table references currently only require updating when the IDI refresh changes.
 You may also need to include additional rows for the newly created dose indicators as required.